firstpromoter/fpr-instructions/billing-providers/paddle.md

 # Connecting FirstPromoter with Paddle

-FirstPromoter allows you to automatically track sales, refunds, upgrades, and cancellations from Paddle.
+FirstPromoter allows you to automatically track sales, refunds, upgrades and cancellations from Paddle.

 ## Setting Up Paddle Classic